tkhq/solana-parser/README.md

 - Messages: the "message" portion of the Solana transaction, which is the payload that gets signed by signers, NOT including the compact array of Signatures that comes at the beginning of a full Solana transaction
 - Full transactions: this includes both the message, as well as the compact array of signatures (or a placeholder array with zero-signatures) at the beginning

-To use the parser include the hex string of EITHER a solana transaction message or a full solana transaction.
+To use the parser include the hex string of EITHER a Solana transaction message or a full Solana transaction.
 You MUST also include the corresponding flag: --message or --transaction.
 You must include exactly one of these flags.

 ```sh
 # Example for parsing a solana transaction message